Fourth fodder scam case verdict today, Lalu already faces 13.5 years jail term

 A Special CBI court will on Thursday deliver its verdict in the fourth fodder scam case involving former Bihar chief minister Lalu Prasad Yadav.
-Besides Lalu , another Bihar former chief minister Jagannath Mishra and 30 others are accused in this case.
+Besides Lalu, another Bihar former chief minister Jagannath Mishra and 30 others are accused in this case.

 The hearing of this particular case, relating to fraudulent withdrawals of Rs 3.13 crore from December 1995 to January 1996 from the Dumka treasury, was completed on March 5.